jonasanso/play-embedded/README.md

 sbt run
 ```

-Open http://localhost:9000/echo/hello in your browser
+Open http://localhost:9000/greeting in your browser

+You can also try http://localhost:9000/greeting?name=User

 # Create Uber JAR
 Just run